-Evidence of nutritional quality is not only one of the basic requirements for utilizing the algal biomass in aqua-feeds.
+Evidence of nutritional quality is not only one of the basic requirements for utilizing the algal biomass in agua-feeds.
 Equally important is proof of the toxicological safety and digestibility of the material.
 There have been reports that algae may contain certain toxins, however, no toxins have been found in samples of Spirulina and Scenedesmus and there are no confirmed indications of the occurrence of such toxins in other algae.
-Sometimes, the algal cultures may get contaminated with toxic substances like heavy metals etc. which may lead to mortality or oxygen depletion associated with algal blooms and fish kill, and these may be correlated to toxicity.
-Certain algae, on the other hand, may be of larger size and cannot be ingested by particular aquatic community or may have thick cell wall which cannot be digested.
-The biochemical composition of particular species of algae may show high values of essential constituents like proteins, lipids, fatty acids etc., however, it will be rated nutritionally poor, if these have low digestibility, ultimately leading to poor growth of aquatic animals.
+Certain algae, on the other hand, maybe of larger size and cannot be ingested by particular aquatic communities or may have thick cell walls which cannot be digested.